 Many of us who identify as hair dye addicts are guilty of what my friends affectionately refer to as my ‘mood hair.’
-There are times that my hair colour changes so often that I even I lose track of what colours I have recently done.
+There are times that my hair colour changes so often that even I lose track of what colours I have recently done.
+However, if you are going to transition from one hair colour to another, you want to make smart choices and avoid ‘swamp green’ hair from mixing colours incorrectly!

 Regardless of how long you allow these colours to fade out, however, your hair is likely going to retain some staining – especially if you wanted a bold colour and initially bleached down to a bright bleach blonde to start with!